DessertSource/dessert-brickadia-guide/guide/docs/FAQ/general.md

 Brickadia runs on [**Unreal Engine 5**](https://www.unrealengine.com/).

-A gaming-class card with 4GB of video memory or more, 12GB+ system memory and a adequate modern processor of 6 or more cores is recommended.
+A gaming-class card with 4GB of video memory or more, 12GB system memory or more and a adequate modern processor of 6 or more cores is recommended.
 Modern systems will support and take advantage of *DirectX 12* with no issue.
 For older systems, I recommend *DirectX 11* for better performance on those systems.
 For systems with inadequate CPU or GPU, the